bdnorris/ui-library-starter/README.md

 Note that using this kit that certain things may not work via javascript and will have to be tested in your actual project (like analytics).

-Core-js is included as a dependency, but note that you should only include these polyfills in your bundle if you actually need them.
+[Core-js](https://github.com/zloirock/core-js) is included as a dependency, but note that you should only include these polyfills in your bundle if you actually need them.

-Webpack settings are controlled via a `webpack.config.js` in the root of this project.
-There you will note the entrypoints of `library.js` and `uikit.js`.
+[Webpack](https://webpack.js.org/) settings are controlled via a `webpack.config.js` in the root of this project.
+There you will note the entry-points of `library.js` and `uikit.js`.
 However, you can always add more if you want to split up your code by adding entry point files in `/src/js` and then adding them to this config file (they'll need to be included near the closing body tag of the main templates and any pages you make).

 Note that by default JS builds are for production regardless of whether you run the `build` or the `dev` commands.
+But, the gulp-sourcemaps library does support JS files as well.